natural/java2python/doc/customization.md

 Finally, when a config point contains `Epilogue`, it means that the item will be responsible for generating code after the body of the item.
-The only recognized epilogue config point is `moduleEpilogueHandlers`, which generates a main script stanza if necessary.
+The only recognized epilogue config point is `moduleEpilogueHandlers`, which (by default) generates a main script stanza if necessary.

 ### Override vs. Replace